App Volumes architecture

 The above diagram shows a high-level workflow that is divided into three tasks, indicated by the circles numbered and outlined below:

-Task 1 – Capture and package an enterprise application using App Volumes tools using the ‘appcapture.exe’ syntax provided in the Capture and App Volumes Application section of the App Volumes Administration Guide.
+Task 1 – Capture and package an enterprise application using App Volumes tools using the ‘appcapture.exe’ syntax provided in the Capture an App Volumes Application section of the App Volumes Administration Guide.

 Task 2 – The output App Volumes MSI package is stored in a repository accessible by the enterprise management solution, and the software delivery parameters are configured to deliver the App Volumes MSI application silently to the target physical Windows endpoint.